 Our students are engaged in a wide range of academic pursuits that include degree programs in 160 undergraduate and graduate fields delivered by 6 different colleges.

 - About A-State

 University offers different shuttle services to International students as listed

 A-State Shuttle transport students to and from Memphis International Airport.

-There will be a shuttle to bank, DMV, and Social Security office on the Tuesday of orientation and the first Tuesday of the semester, from 1-5 p.m.
+There will be a shuttle to bank, DMV, and Social Security office every Tuesday of the semester, from 1-5 p.m.
 The shuttle will pick-up at the fountain on the hour, with the last pick-up at 3 p.m.

 3rd Saturday of the month-Memphis International Farmer's Market-leaves from the Fountain at 9 am and returns back to campus around 2 p.m.

 206 Southwest Drive